State of M&A Data Rooms — Q1 2026 Read the report →

 Spain's startup market is very "signal-driven": the best firms move fast, lead rounds, and keep showing up in dealflow even when the macro gets weird.
 A good Spain fundraising strategy is basically: match your stage + category + geography, then target the firms that are provably deploying (fresh funds, recent leads, consistent pace).
 Spanish startups raised $2B+ in VC in 2024 and the ecosystem is deep enough now that you can be picky.
 (Dealroom.co)

 When preparing your pitch to Spanish investors, having a professional data room is essential.
 Peony helps Spain startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 Below is a high-reputation, Spain-rooted list of the investors founders most often recognize as "real movers" in 2025—plus exactly how to approach them.